 Many years ago I decided to travel to America.
 It was to be a short visit; a fortnight at the most.
 Australia had always been at the top of my list of places to visit but opportunity landed me at DFW airport toting one tiny suitcase and a snazzy duffel leaving my parents wondering what they were going to tell the neighbours about my sudden departure.
 A handsome Texan, complete with Hawaiian shirt, had fallen in love with me at Victoria station in London and sent me an invitation with a plane ticket, to visit his home in Dallas while he was between rock and roll tours.
 'Nothing ventured nothing gained,' I thought as I made my way through customs and into his waiting arms.

-My blue-eyed cowboy, who had loved me at first sight, and then comforted, honoured and kept me in sickness and in health, forsaking all others, remains a faithful and perfect Southern gentleman.
-We have four grown children aged 27-21 who were my guinea pigs when I accidentally stumbled into the world of homeschooling.
+My life in Texas has seen me raise four grown children now aged 28-22 who were my guinea pigs when I accidentally stumbled into the world of homeschooling.
 They willingly acquiesced for the fifteen-year lifespan of Wildflower Academy, the fancy name I affixed to my one room schoolhouse.

 I became the mother of the year for allowing: snakes to co-habit with us and shed their skins in my bath-tub; raccoons to learn how to swim in our pool; baby squirrels to be bottle fed every three hours and abandoned opossums to cling upside down from my hands by their tails.

-My cowboy and I solved the problem of looming empty nest by packing our bags and heading to London for a fashionable Gap Year two years ago.
-Our youngest daughter joined us to complete her final year at a Performing Arts College in Essex.
+With looming empty nest my Gent and I packed our bags and headed to London for a fashionable Gap Year.
 We learned how to live as a couple having only ever had children on our minds and we found that we really rather liked it and are still mad about each other!

-After returning to America, ousting our sons from our house, planning a wedding and selling our family home of 28 years we are back on my fair shores.
-This time our youngest is working in Covent Garden as a Star Barista and auditioning for shows and cruises.
+After returning to America, ousting our sons from our house, planning a wedding and selling our family home of 28 years we returned to my fair shores and sold the London flat.

 My gallant Texan and I share dinner dates at home each weekend, we reckon that our food is infinitely better than anything a local restaurant can set before us.
 We have the added fun of tasting while we cook, chopping veggies side by side, creating sauces and indulging in wickedly funny conversation.